-- Clean gear teeth of the shift lever and shift shaft. - Mount the shift lever on the shift shaft in the required position and engage gearing.
+- Clean gear teeth A of the shift lever and shift shaft. - Mount the shift lever on the shift shaft in the required position and engage gearing.

+The range of adjustment is limited.
 The shift lever must not come into contact with any other vehicle components during the shift procedure.

-Mount the screw with the washers and tighten.
-Guideline
+- Mount the screw with the washers and tighten.